arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What have you achieved recently that you are proud of?

-### [[↑]](#toc) <a name='billgates'>Bill Gates Style Questions:</a>
-This section collects some weird questions along the lines of the [Manhole Cover Question](https://en.wikipedia.org/wiki/Microsoft_interview#Manhole_cover_question).

-* What would happen if you put a mirror in a scanner?
-* Imagine there's a perfect clone of yourself.
-Imagine that that clone is your boss.
-Would you like to work for him/her?
-* Interview me
-* Why are Quora's answers better than Yahoo Answers' ones?
-* As a play game, defend Cobol against modern languages, and try to find as many reasonable arguments as you can.
-* Where will you be in 10 years?
-* You are my boss and I'm fired.
-Inform me.
-* I want to refactor a legacy system.
-You want to rewrite it from scratch.
-Argument.
-Then, switch our roles.
-* Your boss asks you to lie to the Company.
-What's your reaction?
-* If you could travel back in time, which advice would you give to your younger self?

 ### [[↑]](#toc) <a name='snippets'>Questions about snippets of code:</a>
 * What's the output of this Javascript function?